 Partner with Deb to help you achieve your creative dreams and find more joy and meaning in your life.

-Invite Deb to facilitate six or more weekly online sessions to help you reach your dreams as a team.
+Invite Deb to facilitate eight or more weekly online sessions to help your group, or join one starting soon.

 Ideas are crucial!
 I find that many beginning writers give up on their manuscripts and claim they Cann't write, but often the issue is not their writing—it was the idea!
 Keep playing and keep starting stories.